 - Your ticket reservation information.

-Our adventure begins at the Munich Central Station, get there by any U-bahn or S-bahn lines.
+Our adventure begins at the Munich Central Station, which can be reached by connecting to the U1,2,4 or 5 U-bahn lines or any S-bahn line.
 Trains to Garmisch leave every hour at half past, I recommend catching the 8:30 or 9:30, or you won’t have much time at your destination.
-Buy a Zugspitze hiking pass and DB train ticket combo from the DB ticketing booth.
+Buy a Zugspitze hiking pass and Deutsch Bahn (DB) train ticket combo from the DB ticketing booth, which is located in the central station.
 Make sure you arrive in plenty of time to purchase your ticket, expecting a line on weekends.
-The train leaves from platform 29 and takes a little over an hour and a half.
-Once the train arrives you’ll follow the signs for the Zugsitzebahn, it’s through a tunnel and a short walk.
+This ticket can also be purchased online, but I recommend buying from the booth and talking to an attendant in person, to make sure you buy the right combo.
+The train leaves from platform 29 – usually, but PLEASE DOUBLE CHECK YOUR TICKETS, and takes a little over an hour and a half.
+Once the train arrives at Garmisch-partenkirchen Hbf you’ll follow the signs for the Zugsitzebahn, it’s down a set of stairs, through a tunnel and is a short walk 3-5 min walk.
 Exchange your DB ticket for a Zugspitzebahn ticket at the ticketing station and wait for the train at the small platform.
 The train runs through farmland and along the base of the mountains until it comes to rest at its final destination, the second train station.
 Everyone will be told to exit the train.
 From here you can take the gondola up, but it’s usually quite busy with skiers and those catching the morning runs, so I suggest switching trains here and riding the cog wheel train to the peak.
-This train is so much fun and it winds up the mountain with stunning views and eventually through a dark tunnel.
+This train is so much fun and it winds up the mountain with stunning views and eventually leads through a dark tunnel.

-After you arrive, make sure to take time to explore the area around the glacier.
+After you depart the cogwheel train at the top of the mountain, make sure to take time to explore the area around the glacier.
 Germany’s highest church is here, along with an igloo village.
 If you’ve never seen a glacier before, you’re basically standing on one!
 Pretty cool, huh?
-When you’re ready, make your way to the gondola which summits at Germany’s tallest peak, Zugspitze, your final destination.
+When you’re ready, make your way over to the gondola which will bring you to Zugspitze, your final destination.
+These gondolas run every 30 min and sometimes more during peak season, so plan your ride up, accordingly.

-The gondola to the peak runs every 30 minutes from Zugspitzeplatt, so when you’re done exploring head up even further to Germany’s tallest peak!
-My favorite part about exploring this area is that you can cross from Germany to Austria as many times as you want!
+My favorite part about exploring the peak is that you can cross from Germany to Austria as many times as you want!
+I think I crossed about 10 times!
 Don’t miss the crystal hut where you can learn all about snowflakes and crystals, but mostly, just enjoy the view.
 If you’re hungry there is a cafe and Alpine hut, serving up hearty food!
 Even after growing up in Alaska, among mountains, this has to be one of the best views I have ever seen!
 Enjoy the photos, but make sure you get out and see this for your self, as they do not do it justice.

 I hope you enjoyed checking Zugspitze off your bucket list!
 This view really has no comparison and no trip to Germany is complete until you’ve experienced this day trip from Munich to Zugspitze, Germany’s highest peak!